 Missions Education and Involvement

 Women on Mission (WOM) Meetings

-Meets the first Tuesday of each month at 11:30 am, following the Ragan/McElroy Group.
-The group welcomes special speakers and programs, and a fellowship lunch follows.
+Meets the second Tuesday of each month (just after 1:00 p.m.) following the Xrta Years of Zest Senior Adult Luncheon.
+The group welcomes special speakers and programs, and hosts a fellowship of beverages and dessert.

 Some of the Women on Mission’s mission projects include:

 - Promotion of Lottie Moon, Annie Armstrong, Cooperative Baptist Fellowship Offering for Global Missions, and State Mission offerings as well as the Church Mission offering.

 Please call Ruth Alexander (Women on Mission Director) if you have questions or would like to be involved in this ministry.